eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/main/10-references.md

 ### 10.1 Commission Regulations and Decisions

+Several of the Commission Implementing Regulations listed below have since been amended by Commission Implementing Regulation (EU) [2026/1730](http://data.europa.eu/eli/reg_impl/2026/1730/oj), (EU) [2026/1731](http://data.europa.eu/eli/reg_impl/2026/1731/oj), and (EU) [2026/1735](http://data.europa.eu/eli/reg_impl/2026/1735/oj); the title of each amending act identifies the Implementing Regulation it amends.
+The references below point to the original acts and will be updated to the consolidated versions once these are available.

 | **Item Reference** | **Regulation name/details** |
 | ------------------ | ------------------------- |
 | [CID 2015/1505] | [Commission Implementing Decision (EU) 2015/1505](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32015D1505) of 8 September 2015 laying down technical specifications and formats relating to trusted lists pursuant to Article 22(5) of Regulation (EU) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market. |